All you need to know to get a perfectly roasted moist and tender turkey on the table.

 Preheat the oven to 325°F. Place a rack in the lower third of the oven, and make sure you raise or remove the upper racks so the turkey can fit with room to spare on top.

 Pour the wine and chicken broth into the pan around the turkey.
 Place the pan in the oven.
-After one hour, baste the bird with the juices from the bottom of the pan.
+After 1 hour, baste the bird with the juices from the bottom of the pan.
 Start checking after 2 hours with an internal thermometer, sticking it into the deepest part of the thigh, and making sure that it does not touch bone.
-The temperature should be 160°F. If, as the turkey is cooking the top starts to get too browned, just tent a large piece of tin foil over the top of the bird.
+The temperature should be 165°F. If as the turkey is cooking the top starts to get too browned, just tent a large piece of tin foil over the top of the bird.

 When the turkey is finished cooking, remove it to a cutting board with a moat, tipping any juices that have accumulated in the turkey back into the roasting pan.
 Let the turkey sit, tented with foil, for at least 20 minutes.

 While the turkey is resting, pour all of the liquid from the roasting pan into a large measuring cup.
 Put it into the fridge and when the fat has risen to the top, use a spoon to scrape off the fat and discard.
 You also can use a fat separator for this purpose.
-Click here for how to make gravy, or just drizzle the pan juices over the turkey meat.
+Check out our Basic Turkey Gravy recipe, or just drizzle the pan juices over the turkey meat.

 Carve the turkey and serve.